Home

 What bipolar treatments are most effective and right for you?

-Bipolar treatments are constantly evolving, but not all are equally effective against bipolar symptoms.
+Treatments for mood disorders such as bipolar are constantly evolving, but not all are equally effective against bipolar symptoms.

-1. Bipolar medications.
+1. Bipolar medications

-2. Talk therapies.
+2. Talk therapies

-4. Diet and nutrition.
+4. Diet and nutrition

-6. Treatment Centers.
+6. Residential Treatment Centers.

-In Bipolar Type 2, treatment may focus more on depression (some folks use depression treatment centers) because mood swings are less common and less extreme.
-A bipolar disorder test will help you figure out "Am I bipolar", your type of bipolar, and the best bipolar treatment for YOU.
+In Bipolar Type 2, treatment may focus more on depression rather than mania because mood swings into mania are less common and less extreme.

 Bipolar medication